ZPVIP/commitgpt/README.md

 ## Usage
 ### API key
-grab your [OpenAI key](https://openai.com/api/) and add it as an env variable.
+Grab your [OpenAI key](https://openai.com/api/) and add it as an env variable.
 ```bash
 $ export OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxx
 ```